openstack-infra/infra-specs/specs/artifact-signing.rst

 The OpenStack Community will publish cryptographic signatures accompanying release artifacts (tarballs, packages, et cetera) to provide a verification of provenance.
+The Release Team has also expressed interest in automated tagging of Git repositories.

 Problem Description
 ===================